21 Waterfront Restaurants

 Camp Holly... www.campholly.com 6901 U.S. 192, Melbourne, FL 32904 (2.8 mi. west of I-95)

 Established in 1901, this is one of Florida's oldest fish camps.
-It's now undergone a reincarnation into an attractive facility with the Gator Grill restaurant, Tiki bar, gift shop, boat launch, observation deck, weekend music, parking and restrooms.
-Tour boats include a few smaller (some say more fun) airboats.
+It's now undergone a reincarnation into an attractive facility with the Gator Grill restaurant, Tiki bar, gift shop, boat launch, observation deck, weekend music, airboat tours, parking and restrooms.
 On a weekend, the band was playing and the outdoor seating area was jammed.
 The Gator Grilll is decorated with numerous photos, taxidermied wildlife, and other items related to the camp's history.
-We snacked on the gator bites basket with fries, coleslaw and side salad and found the gator to be tender and tasty.
+We snacked on the gator bites basket, with fries, coleslaw and side salad.
+We found the gator to be tender and tasty on this day at least, some of the best along the St. Johns.
 There's a full menu, we'll plan future visits to check out more plates.
 (Latest update: July 2024).

 Lone Cabbage... www.twisterairboatrides.com/fishcamp.html 8199 SR 520, Cocoa, FL 32926